BU-IE-360/spring21-ahmettabakoglu/index.md

 ## Term Project (July 2)

 In [this](files/FinalProjectReport.html) project, we built forecasting models to predict the sales of 9 products of Trendyol.

+## Homework 4&5 (July 3)

+In [this](files/HW4-5.html) project, we analyzed the properties of 9 products of Trendyol and built ARIMAX models for them.